 11 – Different but Still Magical

 Walt Disney World has always been a place where we can somewhat escape reality and enjoy a break from the real world.
 While the real-world pandemic has changed the way Walt Disney World operates, the magic of Disney is still there.
 Yes, things are different.
 As I shared, I missed hugging the characters that make me feel young at heart.
 I really, really missed Happily Ever After.
-I missed seeing Cinderella Castle all lit up because the park closed early at 7:00 pm.
 But there is enough of that typical Magic Kingdom experience that brought joy and a smile to my face.
 I got chills walking down Main Street USA and seeing the beautiful Cinderella Castle with her new paint job.
 I felt like a kid waving to Mickey and Pooh Bear.
 I loved the thrill of Big Thunder Mountain and Splash Mountain.
 I was welcomed home by countless Cast Members who were working hard for guests to have a great time.
 I enjoyed many treats that I had been missing like a Dole Whip and a Mickey Sandwich.
 Visiting Magic Kingdom, even with all the limitations and changes, was still a very magical day.
 Different yes, but still magical.